Jude the Apostle: Possible identity with Thaddeus

-Some Biblical scholars reject this theory, however, holding that Jude and Thaddeus did not represent the same person.
+Some Biblical scholars reject this theory, however.
 They have proposed alternative theories to explain the discrepancy: an unrecorded replacement of one for the other during the ministry of Jesus because of apostasy or death; the possibility that "twelve" was a symbolic number and an estimation; or simply that the names were not recorded perfectly by the early church.

-Thaddeus, one of the twelve apostles, is often indistinguishable from Thaddeus of Edessa, one of the Seventy Disciples.
+Thaddeus, one of the twelve apostles, is often indistinguishable from Thaddeus of Edessa, whom Eastern Christianity considers as one of the Seventy disciples.

 In some Latin manuscripts of Matthew 10:3, Thaddeus is called Judas the Zealot.

 In other manuscripts

 According to the Golden Legend, which is a collection of hagiographies compiled by Jacobus de Voragine in the thirteenth century: